 America’s Service Commissions (ASC), a nonpartisan, nonprofit organization representing and promoting state service commissions across the United States.

-The PennSERVE Community Service Advisory Board supports, advises, and consults with PennSERVE on its core mission of encouraging civic engagement through planned and structured community service.
+The PennSERVE Advisory Board supports, advises, and consults with PennSERVE on its core mission of encouraging civic engagement through planned and structured community service.
 It focuses on promotion of the service ethic and volunteerism in its strategic planning to produce and implement a long term, comprehensive vision and plan of action for community service initiatives throughout the state.

 PennSERVE’s 2018 – 2020 State Service Plan is a vision and roadmap for national service and volunteering in Pennsylvania, providing priorities and strategies for the three-year period.
+The Plan has been extended into 2021; development of the 2022-2024 State Service Plan is underway.